Buchanan man charged with murder in Villa Rica

-Brannon Kemp Shirley, 25, of Buchanan is facing murder charges after turning himself in to Villa Rica Police Saturday.
+Brannon Kemp Shirley, 25, of Buchanan, is facing murder charges after an altercation early Saturday at a Villa Rica bar.

+Shirley, who turned himself in to Villa Rica Police after the incident, is charged with felony murder, malice murder, aggravated assault and possession of a firearm during the commission of a crime, according to Carroll County Jail records.

+Shirley remained at the jail on Monday after bond was denied, the records show.

-According to a post on the VRPD Facebook page, just after midnight on Saturday officers from the department were dispatched to the parking lot of the Watering Hole Bar on Hwy.
-78 in reference to a man being shot.
-Officers reportedly found a victim, whom the posting did not identify, with a gunshot wound to the chest.
+According to a statement by the VRPD, officers were sent to the parking lot of the Watering Hole at 451 West Bankhead Highway just after midnight on Saturday to investigate a report of a shooting.

+Officers found Joshua Dempsey, 33, of Temple, who had sustained a gunshot wound to the chest.

-"The victim was transported to Tanner Hospital, Villa Rica, where he was pronounced dead," said the post.
+"The victim was transported to Tanner Hospital, Villa Rica, where he was pronounced dead," said the police statement.

 Commented